Dual Diagnosis Treatment Burlington, IA

 Bridgeway Inc - 26.8 miles from Burlington, IA

-Bridgeway Inc is a dual-diagnosis treatment center in Monmouth, Illinois that offers treatment for alcohol or drug addiction and mental health disorders that include obsessive compulsive disorder as well as binge eating.
+Bridgeway Inc is a dual-diagnosis treatment center in Monmouth, IL that offers treatment for drug and alcohol addiction and mental health disorders that include panic disorder as well as post-partum depression.

 Address: 301 Industrial Park Drive, Monmouth, IL 61462 in Warren County